 Where are the I-Zones?

-We have two I-Zone desks – one at Llandaff in A block to the left of the front reception desk, and one at Cyncoed next to the front reception desk.
+We have two I-Zone desks – one at Llandaff in A block to the left of the front reception desk, and one at Cyncoed in Student Services in A block.
 We are open Monday – Friday 9am-4pm, Wednesdays 10am-4pm.
 Our contacts are:

 Llandaff – 02920 205600

 Where is the Academic Registry department?